 In the classroom, your courses will weave together neuroscience, language, literacy, child development and a host of other subjects.
 You'll apply what you learn almost immediately in your three clinical assignments and other training opportunities.
 Our students also join faculty-led research, helping to develop literacy programs for hearing-impaired children and assess technologies for early detection of Alzheimer's and Parkinson's disease.

-Among the criteria for admission to the M.S.S.L.P. program is the submission of GRE scores taken within the past five years and the completion of pre-professional coursework equivalent to 18 credits.
+Among the criteria for admission to the M.S.S.L.P. program is the completion of pre-professional coursework equivalent to 18 credits.
 Review all admission requirements and prerequisites:

 - January 15th is the deadline for application to the Seton Hall M.S.S.L.P. program.